Rosemary Rogers, Artistic Director

 Nancy Emery, Dance Instructor

-Nancy Emery is pleased to join Mooresville Art Partnership.
+Nancy Emery is now in third year with Mooresville Art Partnership.
 She started dancing at the young age of two.
 As a young dancer, she performed for many theater productions and performances including Jerry Lewis Telethons and the special talent in Multiple Jr. Miss Contests.
 She was accepted into Interlochen Arts Academy in Michigan for high school majoring in dance soon after that she joined the Dayton Ballet Company II and Contemporary Ballet of Dayton.
 Her family moved to Richmond, Indiana, where she opened her own dance studio.
 While in Richmond, she also worked with her high school and became the school's choreographer for the show choir and musical productions.
 Nancy was accepted into Marymount Manhattan College in New York as a Dance Major and Math Minor, where she focused on choreography and modern blues.
 While at Marymount, she had the opportunity to perform in both Broadway and Off-Broadway productions, such as Sweet Charity, African Review, If It’s Not Broke Don’t Fix It and many more.
 She returned to Indiana and started teaching at various studios until she found DanceDreams/Spotlight Dance Academy where she taught intermediate and advance students, along with adults for 17 years.
 In 2010 they closed their doors and she quickly joined Dance Connection in Indianapolis.
 She continues to teach ballet, tap, jazz, acro, hip hop, lyrical, contemporary and modern but her love is choreography.
+In 2014 Nancy's choreography received many honors, including, best choreography for our Jr. Cheer, Dream Routine at Celebration Talent and Best of Show at the I Love Dance Indianapolis Regional.

 Michael Shelton, Ballet & Tap Instructor